starlake-ai/starcode/README.md

 * Download and install Spark from https://spark.apache.org.
 Windows users should make sure that `winutils.exe` is present in the PATH.
 * Download Starlake assembly from https://s01.oss.sonatype.org/content/repositories/releases/ai/starlake/
-* Download starlake.cmd on Windows or starlake.sh on MacOs / Linux from https://github.com/starlake-ai/starlake/tree/master/cli and copy it in the directory where you downloaded the Starlake assembly

 Profit.